elimgoodman/elimgoodman.github.io/mesh/full-walkthrough.md

 And voila!
 A blank function appears!

 What just happened back there?
 Well, let's think of how we would describe what we just did.
 In a traditional programming language, the act of "creating a function" starts when the first letter of the function definition block is typed, and ends when the last letter is typed.
-In Mesh, the function is added in two fell swoop, all at once.
-We call these changes to our program **motions**.
+In Mesh, the function is created in one fell swoop, all at once (that's what the first command is).
+Then, it's attached to our program (the second command).
+We call changes to the entities in our program **motions**.

 Motions are extremely powerful.
-While the actual syntax of the commands isn't important right now, what you should note about them is that they are simply Mesh statements like any other, manipulating Mesh objects like any others.
+While the actual syntax of the commands isn't important right now, what you should note about them is that they are just regular Mesh statements, manipulating regular Mesh objects.
 In other words, the *program we're building* is represented as an object in our system, and we can manipulate it using the full power of the Mesh language.

 ###Changing Our Function's Name